-We all know bees are vital to our survival, as they pollinate the plants that provide us with food, but did you know that there are over 1,600 species of Australian native bees, and estimates that there are at least another 350 undiscovered species?
+We all know bees are vital to our survival, but did you know that there are over 1,600 species of Australian native bees, and estimates that there are at least another 350 undiscovered species?

 The biggest threats to native bees are land clearing, habitat fragmentation, fire management and pesticides.
-The commercial honey bees we tend to think of when we hear the word “bees”, are not native to Australia.
+The commercial honey bees we tend to think of are not native to Australia.
 They were introduced from Europe in about 1822.
 Australian native bees come in a kaleidoscope of colours and sizes – ranging from black, yellow, red, metallic green and even black with blue polka dots!

 At less than 2mm long, Australia’s smallest native bee is Cape York’s minute Quasihesma bee, and the largest native bee is the Great Carpenter Bee of the tropical north and northern NSW – at up to 24 mm long.
 Unlike the introduced bee, many of our local bees prefer to live alone and raise their babies in burrows under the ground, or in tiny hollows in timber.

 We also have 11 species of social native bees which do not sting.
 The stingless bee honey is supposed to be a delicious bush food and stingless bees can be good crop pollinators.
 Stingless beekeeping is becoming increasingly popular in the right zones – they do not live in all areas of Australia.
 Native bees are also important pollinators of Australia’s unique wildflowers and are a vital part of our Australian bushland.
 See more here

 As the introduced honey bees have been able to create their colonies away from beekeepers’ hives, they are now feral in Australia, often building hives in tree hollows.
 While they are important crop pollinators for us, they also push out native animals, such as birds and mammals for their nesting hollows, and occasionally also for pollen and nectar.